Carla-de-Beer/spring-boot-projects/Cities API/README.md

     INSERT INTO cities values(unhex(replace(uuid(),'-','')), 'Berlin', 'DE', 3556792, 52.520008, 13.404954);
     ```

-## Getting started
+## Getting started: Project

 Download or clone the project.
 Add a database username and password to the `src/main/resources/application.properties` file.
 Build the project with the command `mvn clean install` and start the project server by running the command `mvn spring-boot:run`.

 The API can be called with any of the following cURL CRUD-based requests:

 * GET/READ: